“Battle Sisters are the primary troops used by the Sisters of Battle, the Orders Militant of the Adepta Sororitas.

 Meanwhile the shamed Eldar Kyganil tries to rescue the Spirit-stones of his fallen comrades, little knowing that his destiny is intwined with a certain Seraphim..."

 Sister Stern is mentioned in the latest Codex and she and Inquisitor Hand both had miniatures and rules as part of the Black Library character series in the early 2000s.
 I painted her years ago and now retouched her.

 Old projects: The Ebon Chalice Sisters of Battle!

 Since the time the Sisters were coming out for WH 40K second ed, I always liked them.
 The background story Gav puts together is IMO one of the best ever done for any GW codex.
 The background alone is reason enough to get the old codex. ;-)

-Anyway, I started work on the Sisters like 3 years ago with one normal squad and a preacher.
+Anyway, I started work on the Sisters in 2002 with one normal squad and a preacher.
 At this time I also came up with the idea of putting Tyranid parts on the bases of most Sisters.
 I think it is always a good idea to give the whole army a special theme.

 The order of the Ebon chalice was chosen for aesthetically reasons alone.